Ngā pātai uiui ana | Frequently asked questions

 Are the recommendations from the Aotearoa Midwifery Project likely to impact on midwives pay and conditions?

-Pay and conditions fall outside the scope of the project, however the College of Midwives are collaborative partners in this project.
+Pay and conditions fall outside the scope of the project.

 In the current climate with the Covid-19 pandemic creating uncertainty around the world, isn’t this project ill timed?